Key takeaways

 What is a good Core Web Vitals score?

 A good score means LCP happens within 2.5 seconds, INP is at or below 200 milliseconds, and CLS is 0.1 or less.
 You need to pass all three to count as good.
-Google measures these at the 75th percentile, which means the scores have to hold up for most of your visitors, not just the lucky ones on fast phones and fast connections.
+Google measures these at the 75th percentile, which means the scores have to hold up for most of your visitors, including the ones on slower phones and slower connections.

 Did INP replace FID?